poovarasansivakumar2003/Marvel_Batch_4_works/markdown/instagram.md

 ![how to use Instagram](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTi4wQ8NkC1FtfpiECZtE0JUiLo2g6p2n0k8A&amp;usqp=CAU)

-&gt; How Did Instagram Become So Successful?
+> How Did Instagram Become So Successful?

 Instagram's focus on `photo sharing and commenting` led to a strong degree of user engagement and word-of-mouth marketing as users encouraged their friends and family to join.
 Its simple interface and popular features also made it widely liked.
 This combination led users, who notoriously have short attention spans, to scroll through many posts and **become addicted**, in a sense, to using the app.

 ![instapost](https://img.freepik.com/free-psd/instagram-post-template_1393-166.jpg?w=2000)

-&gt; The Bottom Line
+> The Bottom Line

 While user growth has continued to increase since the Meta (formerly Facebook) acquisition, Instagram has made a relatively small number of changes to the app, sticking to its simple and intuitive user experience and core focus on photo- and video-sharing capabilities.
 Despite the high price tag of its acquisition, the company appears to have been a **savvy investment** on the part of Meta.